kernsuite-docker/base/README.md

 KERN is the radio astronomical software suite.
 Read more about KERN at http://kernsuite.info

-This image is:
+This Docker image is:
-* Based on Ubuntu 16.04
+* Based on Ubuntu 18.04
-* Has the KERN version 3 launchpad PPA enabled
+* Has the KERN version 4 launchpad PPA enabled
 * Has Universe, Multiverse and Restricted repo's enabled
 * Has a docker-apt-install script which can be used to install debian package while keeping the Docker image